Fertility Tests

 by Dr. Pamela Frank, BSc(Hons), ND

-To properly understand what is happening in your body that is affecting your fertility, thorough fertility tests must be done.
+To properly understand what is happening in your body that is affecting your fertility, thorough fertility tests are necessary.
 I can guarantee you, 100% for sure, that not all of this fertility testing has been done, not even by your fertility clinic.
-The majority of essential testing can be done through your medical doctor and therefore would be covered under OHIP.
-There are also a number of more sophisticated and/or naturopathic medicine-related fertility tests that may be helpful to unearth all the factors that impact your fertility and get at the root cause of the problem.
-I can also guarantee you that these can directly impact fertility and are vitally important to know in challenging infertility cases.
-References for the importance of each test, as recognized in conventional medical journals are listed beneath each.
-You may not need ALL of these, but I can help you to determine which fertility tests are most appropriate for you.
+Most essential testing can be done through your medical doctor and would therefore be covered under OHIP.
+There are also a number of more sophisticated and/or naturopathic medicine-related fertility tests that may be helpful to unearth all the factors that impact your fertility and get to the root cause of the problem.

 The best fertility testing may include: